CosmicQuant/SheriaChat/README.md

 # SheriaChat

-A chatbot for the Kenyan Law
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.